 Naresh Jain won the Gordan Pask award in 2007.
 He writes about the need to adapt our processes and build on top of agile practices, one size doesn't fit all and processes must evolve as we tackle more and more complex problems.
 He examines some of the key elements from the Lean Startup movement and shows how they are the logical next step for many agile implementations.

-Mark Levison observed that, after solid classroom training, teams in larger companies still struggle to adopt TDD.
-To better understand the problem he surveyed team members.
-In this article he shares the problems he uncovered and his own comprehensive strategy, designed to help anyone introducing TDD into an organization.
+Teams in large organizations still struggle to adopt TDD.
+In this article Mark Levison shares problems he uncovered when he surveyed teams, and his own strategy to introduce TDD into an organization.
+12

 InfoQ editor Kurt Christensen recently had the chance to ask Kent Beck a few questions about the challenges associated with adopting and applying agile values and practices.
 8